University of California, Davis B.A. Gender and Women’s Studies

 * Honorable Mention for Best Latino Studies Book by the Latino Studies Section of the Latin American Studies Association.

 Routledge Companion for Latina/o Media Studies.
 Co-edited with Maria Elena Cepeda (Williams College).
-Routledge Press.
-Forthcoming.
+(New York: Routledge Press, 2016).

 Mary Bucholtz, Dolores Inés Casillas, and Jin Sook Lee,“Team Collaboration and Educational Partnership in Sociocultural Linguistics,” American Speech: A Quarterly of Linguistic Usage, vol. 90. no. 2, (May 2015), pp. 230-245.